zyedidia/eget/README.md

 Eget has a number of detection mechanisms and should work out-of-the-box with most software that is distributed via single binaries on GitHub releases.
 First try using Eget on your software, it may already just work.
-Otherwise, see the FAQ a clear set of rules to make your software compatible with Eget.
+Otherwise, see the FAQ for a clear set of rules to make your software compatible with Eget.

 For more in-depth documentation, see [DOCS.md](DOCS.md).